 - Conduct a postmortem meeting with your team

-The idea of following a security awareness 5-step framework may feel a little daunting, especially if you are tackling a security awareness program on your own for the first time, or if you do not have access to the right resources.
-You may instead be tempted to launch a quick-fix cyber security training package you find online, or worse, take no action at all.
-(Neither scenario will do!)
+The idea of following a security awareness five-step framework may feel a little daunting, especially if you are tackling a security awareness program on your own for the first time, or if you do not have access to the right resources.
+You may instead be tempted to launch a quick-fix security awareness training package you find online, or worse, take no action at all.